Russian mobile operators stop selling Apple's iPhone, report says

 The New York Post apologized early on Sunday hours after its app was apparently hacked with what was reported to be alerts about President Donald Trump.

-MOSCOW Vimpelcom, one of Russia's top mobile operators, will no longer sell Apple Inc's iPhone, the Financial Times reported on Wednesday, after similar moves by other mobile companies in Russia.
+MOSCOW Vimpelcom VIP.N, one of Russia's top mobile operators, will no longer sell Apple Inc's (AAPL.O) iPhone, the Financial Times reported on Wednesday, after similar moves by other mobile companies in Russia.

 Vimpelcom ended negotiations with Apple over iPhone sales this month as the U.S. company would not soften its contract terms, the paper said, citing a person close to the operator.